 After gathering these documents, INS Global submits your application to the Labour Department and await the outcome.
 The process normally takes around 2-3 months.

-Salary is paid to the employee’s bank account on the date specified in the labour contract.
-Although the Vietnamese government do not specify a minimum salary required to be eligible for a working permit, the employee’s salary must follow Labour Law and be at least 4,180,000 dong per month.
+Salary is paid to the employee’s bank account on the date specified in the labor contract.
+Although the Vietnamese government do not specify a minimum salary required to be eligible for a working permit, the employee’s salary must follow Labor Law and be at least 4,180,000 dong per month.